 The PX-870 comes with Casio’s famous Tri-sensor Scaled Hammer Action Keyboard II with 88 full-size keys.

 The keyboard utilizes hammer action system with triple sensor detection technology, which allows for faster note repetition and greater expressiveness.

-The keys of the PX-870 have simulated Ivory & Ebony keytops which provide a nice textured feel.
-The surface of the keys also helps absorb moisture from your fingers and enhance control.
+The keys of the PX-870 have simulated ivory & ebony keytops which provide a nice textured feel.
+The surface of the keys also helps absorb moisture from your fingers and enhances control.

-To my fingers, the PX-870’s keyboard has a nicer and more accurate feel than Yamaha’s GHS keyboard, but it also seemed a bit noisier than the rest of the keyboards on the list (esp. noticeable at low volume levels).
+To my fingers, the PX-870’s keyboard has a nicer and more accurate feel than Yamaha’s GHS keyboard, but it also seemed a bit noisier than the rest of the keyboards on the list (especially noticeable when playing at low volume levels).

-The previous PX-860 model had a very good sound on its own, but the new PX-870 showed us that there’s always a room for improvement.
+The previous PX-860 model had a very good sound already, but the new PX-870 proves that there’s always room for improvement.

 At the heart of the PX-870 is the Multi-dimensional Morphing AiR Sound Source, which comes with an upgraded 4-layer piano tone.
-I must say it sounds incredibly realistic and there’re a few reasons for that.
+I must say it sounds incredibly realistic and there are a few reasons for that.

-The PX-870 fully reproduces important components of an acoustic piano sound such as damper resonance, string resonance, key on/off action noise.
+The PX-870 fully reproduces important elements of the acoustic piano sound such as damper resonance, string resonance and key on/off action noise.